thisjustin816/thisjustin816/README.md

 Lead all DevOps and build configuration efforts for the Surgical Intelligence team.
 Coordinate with all software teams to create custom development tooling and infrastructure.

-- Designed a fully automated Azure deployment infrastructure for an App Service based product that allows developers to deploy seamlessly to the cloud or local environment, using Azure Pipelines with Bicep and PowerShell.
+- Designed a fully automated Azure deployment infrastructure for an App Service based product that allows developers to deploy seamlessly to the cloud or local environment, using Azure Pipelines with Bicep (infrastructure as code) and PowerShell.
 - Created several specialized Azure DevOps instances for non-software teams, utilizing custom work processes, allowing increased cross-functional collaboration.

 **Senior Development & Configuration Engineer**
 _2018 - 2022_